 Average salary: $114,442 per year

 Who doesn’t love pets?
 Studies have shown that interacting with animals can decrease a person’s stress levels and lower blood pressure.
-What better than treating several animals every day?
+What is better than treating several animals every day?
 That’s why veterinarians feel a sense of fulfillment when they heal pets.

 You must complete doctorate studies in veterinary medicine and pass the licensing examination to start working as a doctor for animals.
 Take note that most clinics require further training.
 You might need to complete a residency to gain more experience and confidence.